sitanshu07/sitanshu_coursera3_assignment/README.md

 Running the code:

-The code is quite simple.
-I have simple codes to implement the solution.
-Mostly, as I have just started coding in R
+I have used simple codes and not too many fancy functions to implement the solution.

 Note: